kafji/goalarm/readme.md

 Run _job_ periodically or at specific time.
 Job is a function that accept `context.Context` and return `interface{}` and `error`.
 Job will be executed in different goroutine than the caller.
 Cancel periodically executed job using cancel function returned from `context.WithCancel(context.Background())`.
-For more advance use case take a look at its [tests](https://github.com/kafji/goalarm/blob/master/goalarm_test.go).
+For more use case take a look at its [tests](https://github.com/kafji/goalarm/blob/master/goalarm_test.go).

 ## Installation
 ```